Taxation12 min read

 Step 1: Establish Your Tax Residence

-Step 4: File Your Thai Tax Return
+Step 3: File Your Thai Tax Return (PND 91)

-Step 5: Claim Foreign Tax Credits
+Step 5: Claim Foreign Tax Credits Where Applicable

 Common Mistakes to Avoid